openmost/WeatherReports/docs/index.md

 You'll need to generate your own API key (Free plan is up to 1 Million calls per month).
 Replace `XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX` with your API Key and adjust your language if necessary.

+### 2 - 1 With Matomo Tag Manager (Recommended)

+Use the Weather custom Tag in Matomo Tag Manager (in the Openmost section)

+Set your API Key and publish a new version of your container.

+That's all !

+### 2 - 2 OR with Matomo classic code (Only if you don't use Matomo Tag Manager)

 Implement the `_paq.push(['WeatherReports.setWeather'])` method on your website using the following snippet:

 ```html